REC - Recreation Management Graduate Program

 Camp Administration

 This course provides an overview of the history of the camping movement and its evolution over time.
-In addition, the course will provide foundational knowledge necessary to successfully operate a camp facility including administration, day-to-day operations, staffing, camp counseling, and program activities.
+In addition, the course provides foundational knowledge necessary to successfully operate a camp facility including administration, day-to-day operations, staffing, camp counseling, and program activities.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
-Offered Spring - Even Numbered Years.
+Graduate students have additional course requirements/expectations.
+Offered Spring.

 REC 420/520 Cr.3

-This course covers prices and pricing from both managerial and behavioral perspectives in recreation, parks, tourism and event settings.
-While the managerial aspects of pricing include pricing policy/strategy and revenue management (defined as selling perishable service products to the right customer at the right time for the right price), the behavioral aspects include psychology of pricing, price fairness, price perceptions, and willingness-to-pay for non-market goods.
+This course covers prices and pricing from both managerial and behavioral perspectives in recreation, tourism and event settings.
+While the managerial aspects of pricing include pricing policy/strategy and revenue management (defined as selling perishable service products to the right customer at the right time for the right price), the behavioral aspects include the psychology of pricing, price fairness, price perceptions, and willingness-to-pay for activities and experiences.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
-Offered Fall, Winter, Spring, Summer.
+Graduate students have additional course requirements/expectations.
+Offered Fall, Spring.

 REC 445/545 Cr.3

-This course will advance students' understanding of the event management profession.
+This course advances students' understanding of the event planning and management profession.
 The course is intended to expose students to planning and management aspects in the areas of meetings, conventions, and other special events, while gaining an understanding of how special events impact tourism.
-Students will learn the professional skills necessary to plan, manage, and evaluate the success of a meeting, convention, or large-scale special event.
+Students further develop the professional skills necessary to plan, manage, and evaluate the success of a meeting, convention, or large-scale special event.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
+Graduate students have additional course requirements/expectations.
 Offered Fall.

 REC 491/591 Cr.1-3